 The Quang Binh province has long been one of the poorest regions in the country, and was heavily bombed during the Vietnam War.

-Unexploded ordnance are scattered throughout the fields and jungle, putting thousands of lives at risk every single day.
+Unexploded ordnance is scattered throughout the fields and jungle, putting thousands of lives at risk every single day.

 Some argue that this increase in tourism will continue to benefit the local community, while others fear for the destruction of the ecosystem that increased traffic will bring.